 Reports

-UC Davis has pledged open communication and ongoing dialogue regarding the Nov.
+UC Davis pledged open communication and ongoing dialogue regarding the Nov.
 18, 2011, events on the Quad, during which campus police arrested and used pepper spray on protesters.
-This website has been created to inform you about the multiple independent reviews that are being conducted to examine UC Davis and UC systemwide policies and practices, and to identify specific steps for the campus to take to ensure that UC Davis is a safe and vibrant place to live, learn, work and express ideas.
+This website was created to inform you about the multiple independent reviews that were conducted to examine UC Davis and UC system-wide policies and practices, and to identify specific steps for the campus took to ensure that UC Davis is a safe and vibrant place to live, learn, work and express ideas.

 Questions about the health effects of pepper spray arose at a Dec.
 14, 2011, state legislative hearing.
-In response, Yudof tasked John D. Stobo, UC senior vice president of Health Sciences and Services, to assemble a panel of experts to review the related research literature.
-That report was submitted to Robinson and Edley’s review team (see above) for consideration in its systemwide review of police practices.
-It was made public as part of the UC systemwide report, as appendix E.
+In response, UC President Yudof tasked John D. Stobo, UC senior vice president of Health Sciences and Services, to assemble a panel of experts to review the related research literature.
+That report was submitted to Robinson and Edley’s review team (see above) for consideration in its system-wide review of police practices.
+It was made public as part of the Robinson-Edley Report, as appendix E.

 On Nov.
 27, 2011, UC Davis Vice Chancellor John Meyer initiated an internal affairs investigation of the Nov.
 18, 2011, events on the Quad, when campus police arrested and used pepper spray on protesters.
 The investigation will inform the campus leadership of the appropriate personnel actions it should take with respect to its police officers.
 This investigation is led by a team of experienced outside investigators who have unrestricted access to all employees, witnesses, documents, videos, photographs and other evidence.
 Internal affairs investigation reports are confidential police personnel records.
 In accordance with California law, the university cannot publicly disclose this report or any actions resulting from its findings.